Skip to main content

 4. Ljubljana, Slovenia

-One of Europe’s smallest capital cities is home to wonderfully friendly people, a lively atmosphere and a thriving restaurant scene.
+Ljubljana is one of Europe’s smallest capital cities and is home to wonderfully friendly people, a lively atmosphere and a thriving restaurant scene.
+The city's historic centre and family-friendly activities make it a perfect alternative for a European city break.

 February's Dragon Carnival combines parades and marching bands with pop-up puppet theatres.
 Or take a craft beer tour with Ljubljananjam Foodwalks – a casual walking tour that weaves between tapas bars and secret beer haunts.